leolivier/maildropy/README.md

 nano tests/.env # put your own setup in .env pytest test/
 ```
-The settings in tests/.env are used to send emails to maildrop.cc
+The settings in tests/.env are used to send emails to maildrop.cc.It has only been tested with a gmail account and application password